 "Anyone who wins a couple games and shows a little personality on Jeopardy! is divisive.
 And Twitter is divisive," Cohen wrote.
 "People try to post the strongest opinions for attention and that's how you get attention.
 People won't retweet 'Buzzy seems like an OK guy and is a really good player.'
 Instead it's 'I want to punch Buzzy Cohen in the face,' or 'I want to marry Buzzy Cohen.'"

-Another controversial Jeopardy! character is Jake DeArruda, who was critiqued for his on-stage behavior earlier this year.
+ABCAnother controversial Jeopardy! character is Jake DeArruda, who was critiqued for his on-stage behavior in 2023.

-The three-day champ, who is just 23, would make faces and what some considered arrogant gestures throughout the game—and would even interrupt host Ken Jennings, TV Insider reported.
-Twitter was flooded with less-than-kind critiques of DeArruda's expressions, with some calling him annoying and even insufferable.
+The three-day champ, who was just 23 at the time, would make faces and what some considered arrogant gestures throughout the game—and would even interrupt host Ken Jennings, TV Insider reported.
+Twitter was flooded with less-than-kind critiques of DeArruda's expressions, with some calling him "annoying" and even "insufferable."

-Foss and Cohen actually stepped in to discuss DeArruda's behavior and the backlash on the Inside Jeopardy! podcast in February, calling attention to his age.
+Foss and Cohen actually stepped in to discuss DeArruda's behavior and the backlash on the Inside Jeopardy!podcast in February 2023, calling attention to his age.

 “I’ve heard from a lot of people this past week who want to talk to me about Jake, positive, negative, somewhere in between,” Cohen said on the podcast.
 “And I think that when you’re a smart person, you get up on that stage, especially when you’re young … and I’m not one to judge how someone wants to play this game and how they want to be on the stage.”